 Families provide all lunches and afternoon snacks; please see our handout for ideas.
 Children learn how to identify proteins and healthy foods and are encouraged to eat until they are satisfied.
 Educators eat with the children and help model good manners and conversation.
-All food not consumed at a meal is discarded per state regulation, or if unopened, replaced in a child’s lunch box.
+All food not consumed at a meal is replaced in a child’s lunch box.
 When a child does not have a lunch or a snack, the school will provide one.
 Families are reminded periodically of good nutrition via the newsletters and daily sheets.

 Water is always available and provided at snack and lunch as an alternative to any beverage being served.
 The school uses disposable plates, cups and sturdy plastic silverware, which is discarded after each use.
 Beverage pitchers when used are washed with soap and are sanitized before re-use.
 All tables are washed and disinfected before and after each use

 Morning snack is provided by the school and served between 8:30 and 9:00am.
 Children are served open snack or family style and allowed to eat at a reasonable rate according to the USDA guidelines.

 - No child is denied food (unless by medical directive).

 - Children are encouraged to try new things and eat a well balanced diet.

 - Snacks will only consist of prepared foods in store packaging based on whole grains with clearly labeled ingredients or fresh dairy or produce.